wcruzx/wcruzx/README.md

 ### Hi There, I'm Wéverson Cruz 👋

-- I am Wéverson Cruz.
-I graduated in Systems Analysis and Development and hold a postgraduate degree in Software Engineering.
+- I graduated in Systems Analysis and Development and hold a postgraduate degree in Software Engineering.
 I have experience in the areas of Systems Support and Software Development, with expertise in programming languages, databases, and quality testing.

 <div align="center">
   <a href="https://github.com/wcruzx">